rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-30-7eef52901e1126b1-suspension-of-trading-in-bonds-of-state-bank-of-india.md

 stocks:
 - SBIN
 tags:
-- trading-suspension
-- bonds
-- debt-market
 - at1-bonds
+- bond
+- debt-securities
+- interest-payment
 - perpetual-bonds
 - record-date
 - redemption
-- interest-payment
+- sbi
-- SBI
+- suspension
 title: Suspension of Trading in Bonds of State Bank of India
 ---